April 22, 2024

 So you’re ready to bring DevOps to the database by automating change management.
 But you’re unsure how to distinguish the leading solution, Liquibase Pro, from an alternative, Flyway Enterprise (Redgate).

-Or maybe you’re ready to make the switch from Flyway to Liquibase, and you want to know what to expect from a different tool with advanced capabilities for change management automation, governance, and observability.
+Or maybe you’re ready to switch from Flyway to Liquibase and want to know what to expect from a different tool with advanced capabilities for change management automation, governance, and observability.

-Innovative database, application, DevOps, and data teams at organizations around the world turn to Liquibase – it has been downloaded over 100 million times!
+Innovative database, application, DevOps, and data teams at organizations worldwide turn to Liquibase – it has been downloaded over 100 million times!
 Liquibase Pro stands out against Flyway Enterprise in a few key ways, including:

 • Artifact-based deployments (instead of state-based) that empower better collaboration, easier rollbacks, and smaller, more frequent deployments